scribu/wp-front-end-editor/readme.txt

 Yes, but you have to know your way around WordPress' internals.
 Here is the [developer guide](http://scribu.net/wordpress/front-end-editor/developer-guide.html) to get you started.

-= How can I mark the fields as editable? =
+= How can I change the hover color? =

-The easiest way is with CSS.
-You can use the *.front-ed* selector to style all editable fields on a page.
+You can add this line to *style.css* in your theme directory:

+`.front-ed:hover, .front-ed:hover * {background-color: mycolor !important}`

+where *mycolor* is one of these values: [CSS colors](http://www.w3schools.com/CSS/css_colors.asp).

-= Title attributes =
+= Title attributes errors =

 In some themes, links get weird title atributes.
 If this messes up your theme, just disable "The title" field.